kateuj/kate-brush-portfolio/README.md

 # Kate Brush Illustration Portfolio

 This is my Milestone 1 project, which has been designed to showcase my own illustration work as an online portfolio.
 To keep in concise, I have chosen a selection of my most recent work and displayed in a clear manner for prospective clients and collaborators to get a feel for my artistic style and contact me if desired.
-Due to alot of people using mobile devices more, especially on the go, I have used the 'mobile first' design technique and made sure the site is fully responsive.
+Due to a lot of people using mobile devices more, especially on the go, I have used the 'mobile first' design technique and made sure the site is fully responsive.

 ![Screen mockups of Kate Brush website](assets/readme-images/mock-up-screen-size.webp)